 I don’t know what it is.
 The sun and summer air, the feel of a city with options, trains to take you anywhere on demand, or possibly the affordable food.
 Whatever it is, mainland Europe feels amazing after spending two weeks in Iceland.

 We are tackling Europe by train, which has been confusing at times but overall a great way to move through the countries.
 We seem to uncover better ticket options and routes with every trip, most of which were found through extensive research of some Trip Advisor forum comment or tip we received.
-Using local or regional trains have allowed us to lower transport costs significantly and also see some rural towns and countryside which we would otherwise have missed.
+Using local or regional trains has allowed us to lower transport costs significantly and also see some rural towns and countryside which we would otherwise have missed.

 For our trip to date, we have prepared our top tips and takeaways which are listed below, followed by our itinerary with area specific thoughts.